Nikhil-kumar-autviz/avallonya-backend/README.md

-# Anvogue Backend API
+# Avallonya  Backend API

-This is the backend API for the Anvogue e-commerce application.
-It provides authentication endpoints for user registration and login.
+This is the backend API for the Avallonya e-commerce application.

 ## Technologies Used